Canyoning: Education and training

-As the sport of canyoneering begins to grow, there are more and more people looking to learn the skills needed to safely descend canyons.
-There are several reputable organizations that are now offering classes of various forms to the public; some organizations are training organizations that offer certifications, while other commercial operations offer classes in addition to purely recreational guided tours.
+As the sport of canyoneering grows, there are more and more people looking to learn the skills needed to safely descend canyons.
+Several reputable organizations are now offering classes of various forms to the public; some organizations are training organizations that offer certifications, while other commercial operations offer classes in addition to purely recreational guided tours.
 The latter is particularly popular in tourist destinations around the world, such as Costa Rica, Hawaii, the Philippines, and Utah.
 Most programs have multiple levels of skill-set classes.
 The lowest levels usually cover the basics such as rappelling, rope work, navigation, identification of gear and clothing, and rappel setups.
 The higher levels cover more complex situations such as anchor building and strategies on how to descend various types of canyons.
 Other higher level and specialty classes typically cover rescue situations, wilderness first aid, and swift water canyons.

 For professional canyoning guide training there are a number of organisations spread throughout the world.
 In Europe the CIC (Commission Internationale de Canyon) was one of the first organisations, (formerly CEC) for professionals to teach over multiple countries.
 ICO Pro (International Canyoning Organisation for Professionals), ICA (International Academy of Canyoning Association) and the ACA (American Canyoneering Association), CGI (Canyon Guides International) all offer training courses in multiple countries.
 There are also many certification systems governed by single countries, many which are based on the original CEC methodology.

-With the widespread and growing interest in online training courses, 2021 saw the launch of V7 Academy, an online canyoning technical resource platform offering multi-level programs to the community, including a free introductory course aimed at beginners.